tuell/toptrumps/README.md

 _Data in the example are taken from various Wikipedia pages about the European Union (Oct.
 22, 2018)._

+## Other works used for this code
+The game is built on the [Bootstrap framework](https://getbootstrap.com/ "Twitter Bootstrap 4").
+Other things used are [Fontawesome Icons](https://fontawesome.com/?from=io), David Walsh's [CSS-Flip animation](https://davidwalsh.name/css-flip), [Google Fonts](https://fonts.google.com), [classList.js](https://github.com/eligrey/classList.js) and [jQuery](http://jquery.com/).

 ## License
 This code is licensed under the standard GNU General Public License v3.0.
 You can freely use and adapt it, provided that you name the source and publish under the same license.
-This game was developped for the [data team of Hessischer Rundfunk _(German)_](https://www.hessenschau.de/redaktion/hessenschaudehr-datenteam,hr-datenteam-102.html "Datenteam des Hessischen Rundfunks") in 2018.
+This game was developped by the [data team of Hessischer Rundfunk _(German)_](https://www.hessenschau.de/redaktion/hessenschaudehr-datenteam,hr-datenteam-102.html "Datenteam des Hessischen Rundfunks") in 2018.